AliAtaollahi/CPS_IOT_HW/README.md

 #### `customizedhttpserver.cpp` & `customizedhttpserver.h`
-These files together define and implement a custom HTTP server tailored for your IoT system.
+These files together define and implement a custom HTTP server tailored for our IoT system.
 The header file declares the server class and necessary methods, while the implementation file details how the server handles HTTP requests and responses.

 **`.h` file:**
 ```cpp